yantar92/org-capture-ref/Readme.md

 ![img](capture5.png)

-<a id="orga969e91"></a>
+<a id="org8cebc83"></a>

 ## Installation

-The package is currently not on Melpa/Elpa now.
+The package is currently not on Melpa/Elpa.
 It is possible to install package directly downloading the `.el` files from Github or using package managers with git support:

-<a id="orgc60c302"></a>
+<a id="org8f9c93e"></a>

 ### Using [straight.el](https://github.com/raxod502/straight.el/)